Michaelawilliams28/cuckoo-debian-install/README.md

       * if the links or malware require multiple downloads
         * use the remote control to assist the cuckoo automation
   * behavior analysis is only part of it
-      * there is a lot more you can do to analysis without executing
+      * there is a lot more you can do to analize without executing

  # More information
    https://cuckoo.readthedocs.io/en/latest/installation/